Give it a go and join us!

 Step 6: Get to know about our club, committee, outrigger technique and the history of the sport

 Read our E-Welcome Information This includes info about our committee and how our club operates.
+Please note this will be updated after our Club AGM on September 12 2021.

 Click here to read one of our newsletters about outrigger technique.
 While this may seem overwhelming, just remember, there are a million ways to paddle but if you are smiling you are doing it right!